jotavare/42-piscine/README.md

 ## ABOUT
 This repository contains code developed at **42 Piscine**, from **19/09/2022** to **14/10/2022**.

-The **42 Piscine** is an intensive one-month program that exposes participants to the school's teaching methods, including peer-to-peer learning, group work, peer-evaluation, and project-based learning.
+The **42 Piscine** is an intensive one-month program that exposes participants to the school's teaching methods, including peer-to-peer learning, group work, peer evaluation, and project-based learning.
 Participants dive headfirst into the work methods of 42 students for 26 days, engaging in intensive learning and dedicating a month to mastering programming skills.

 If you are looking for code related to the **42 Common Core**, <a href="https://github.com/jotavare/42-common-core">click here</a>.